-- The NPPF requires that competitive returns should be secured for a willing 2.31. landowner and developer10.
-NPPG confirms that current (or existing) use value provides an appropriate basis for comparison with a residual land value to determine whether this incentivises a land owner to release a site and achieves a competitive return11. - 2.32.
+- 2.31.
+NPPG confirms that current (or existing) use value provides an appropriate basis for comparison with a residual land value to determine whether this incentivises a land owner to release a site and achieves a competitive return6. - 2.32.
 Benchmark land values, based on the existing use value or alternative use value of sites, are key considerations in the assessment of development viability as they indicate the threshold for determining whether a scheme is viable or not.
 A development is deemed to be viable if the residual land value (see paragraph 2.26) is equal to or higher than the benchmark land value.
 At this level, it is considered that the landowner will receive a competitive return and assumed will willingly release the land for development.